Thornhill Secondary School

-Thornhill Secondary School (TSS) is a secondary school in Thornhill, Ontario, Canada.
-Founded in 1955, the school is administered by the York Region District School Board system.
+Thornhill Secondary School (TSS) is a public high school located in Markham, Ontario, Canada, in the Thornhill neighbourhood.
+Founded in 1954, the school is administered by the York Region District School Board.

 History

-Originally it served as an elementary school, but in 1956 it opened as a full-time high school with 600 students.
+Originally serving as an elementary school, TSS opened as a full-time high school in 1956 with 600 students.
 The TSS library was established in 1960 and renovated in 2007.
-In 1962, the school increased its classrooms from 30 to 47 and added 32 members to its original faculty of 29.
+In 1961, a technical and commercial wing was constructed.
+By 1962, the school had grown to 1,090 students, increasing its classrooms from 30 to 47 and adding 32 members to its original faculty of 29.

-By 1962, 1090 students were enrolled.
-A technical and commercial wing was built in 1961.
-In 1976, the school undertook a major renovation.
-That same year, the drama program started and the music program expanded.
+In 1976, the school underwent a major renovation; that same year, the drama program launched and the music program expanded.
 In 1999, an expanded science wing was constructed to accommodate an overflow of students.
-A new library and school hallway connecting science to the technologies and music was completed in June 2007.
+A new library and connecting hallway linking science to the technologies and music wings was completed in June 2007.

+Academic life

+Alongside traditional disciplinary staples such as English, mathematics, science, physical education, and social science, Thornhill also offers courses in the fine arts, music, drama, business studies, and design and technology.
+The school offers Advanced Placement (AP) level subjects, aiming to challenge students with higher-order thinking skills.

+The school also offers special education courses and classes — some integrated, some self-contained — for students with a variety of needs.

+Clubs and activities

+Thornhill Secondary School hosts a student newspaper, Eye of the Tiger, which reports on events in and around the school.

+Athletics

+Thornhill Secondary School hosts a variety of athletic teams competing in York Region District School Board leagues.